eoehen/jsReport-spike/README.md

 - [x] Shared style file (f.e. css)
 - [x] Override custom styles for a template
 - [x] Support for Header and Footer with page number
 - [ ] Page Format f.e.
-A4 or A5
+A4, A5 or custom size
 - [ ] Localization
 - [ ] Formating of datetime or numbers.

 ### Low Prio / nice to have

-- [ ] Html rendering (UseCase: E-Mail Templating)
+- [x] Html rendering (UseCase: E-Mail Templating) --> The `CopyToAsync` with content not working.
+- [ ] Render to image (UseCase: Tumbnails)
+- [ ] Splitted templates for reusing https://handlebarsjs.com/guide/partials.html#basic-partials, https://jsreport.net/learn/child-templates?version=2.11.0
 - [ ] Support of dynamic js scripts f.e. charts (js)
-- [ ] Splitted templates for reusing https://handlebarsjs.com/guide/partials.html#basic-partials

 ## Setup Docker